 Jennifer Burden, Ph.D. received a Doctorate in Human Development and Family Studies, and Master’s Degrees in both Marriage and Family Therapy and Ecological-Community Psychology, from Michigan State University.
 As a counselor-educator, she has championed healthy human functioning by working in the positions of: nicotine dependence counselor –tobacco treatment specialist; marriage and family therapist; chronic illness management and substance abuse prevention - researcher, program developer, and educator; and psychology college instructor.
 As a counselor at the Mayo Clinic’s Nicotine Dependence Center, Jennifer is excited about the opportunity to both motivate and empower patients, healthcare providers and wellness coaching trainees to create and sustain healthy and enriching lifestyles.

-Dr. Michael Burke has a Doctorate in Counseling Psychology from Rutgers University, and a Master Degree in Human Service from Lincoln University.
+Dr. Michael Burke has a Doctorate in Counseling Psychology from Rutgers University, and a Master Degree in Human Service from Lincoln University and is licensed as a professional counselor.
 He is Assistant Professor of Medicine in the Mayo College of Medicine and the Coordinator for the Mayo Clinic Nicotine Dependence Center at the Mayo Clinic, Dr. Burke supervises a program that treats more than 2,500 patients and educates more than 400 health professionals per year.
-The treatment program is integrated into the Mayo Model of Care and provides treatment for tobacco dependence in a variety of medical settings including an intensive 8 day Residential Treatment Program.
+The treatment program is integrated into the Mayo Model of Care and provides treatment for tobacco dependence in a variety of medical settings including an intensive Residential Treatment Program.
 The education program provides training and certification for Tobacco Treatment Specialists as well as facilitating specific educational programs to equip learners to help patients change health behaviors.
 Dr. Burke served as President of the Association for the Treatment of Tobacco Use and Dependence and chaired the committee that developed practice standards for Tobacco Treatment Specialists.
 He has also served as a team member on the Board of Directors for the National Consortium for the Credentialing of Health and Wellness Coaches.

 Amy Charland is a National Board Certified Health and Wellness Coach at the Mayo Clinic Healthy Living Program.
 She has worked as a wellness coach since 2005 in a variety of roles at Mayo Clinic.
 During this time, she has been involved with lifestyle medicine initiatives focused on disease management and was honored with the Merit of Excellence Award for her work related to a telephonic-based program for depression management.
 She currently serves on the Research Executive Group committee for the Mayo Clinic Healthy Living Program and has been involved with several departmental projects related to quality improvement and program development.
 Her undergraduate degree is in art therapy and her master’s degree is in education.
 Prior to working in the health and wellness field, Amy was a college administrator.
 Embracing a career change, she decided to follow her passion for coaching, which led her to the arena of wellness coaching.
 She is currently completing advanced coach training through an accredited International Coach Federation (ICF) training program and has also pursued additional training in happiness, burn-out and positive psychology.